-Below you'll find the most frequently used research databases in Communication, but the resources you need depend on your topic.
-The library's databases are organized by subject, but ask me if you're not sure where to begin your search.
+Below you'll find the databases most often used in Communication research, but the resources you need will vary depending on your topic.
+Ask me if you're not sure where to begin your search.
 I'm glad to help you!

 Use subject headings to create narrowly tailored search queries.